Hacktoberfest 2018 - Coming Soon

 What are the rules?

-To win a shirt, you must sign up on the Hacktoberfest site and make four pull requests on GitHub by October 31st.
+To win a shirt, you must sign up on the Hacktoberfest site and make five pull requests on GitHub by October 31st.
 (Pull requests do not have to be merged and accepted; as long as they've been opened between the very start of October 1 and the very end of October 31, they count towards a free T-shirt.)

 Where can I make pull requests?